dashjoin/platform/dashjoin-docs/docs/administration.md

 ## Tracking User Logins

-The platform has no built-in functionality for tracking users in the system.
+The platform tracks user logins in the table user within the config database.
+The table is written every time a user logs into the system.
+You can deactivate this feature by changing the on-login expression.

-You may be able to retrieve this information at your identity managemnent platform.
+Alternatively, you may be able to retrieve this information at your identity management platform.
-The platform does track user login events in the system log.
+The platform logs user login events in the system log.
 You can grep the log for messages like this one:

 ```text
 2024-03-20 14:15:32,163 INFO  [com.das.ser.ten.TenantService] (executor-thread-12) Login profile uid=admin email=null roles=[admin] username=admin